Udayvallamalla/login_authentication/README.md

 # User Authentication & Management System with React,Node, and MySQL

-A full-stack MERN-like (MySQL instead of MongoDB) application featuring a React frontend, an Node.js backend, and a MySQL database.
+A full-stack MERN-like (MySQL) application featuring a React frontend, an Node.js backend, and a MySQL database.
 This project provides a complete system for user registration, login, and management of a separate user data list.

 ## Features